perryhelion/Hex-Explorer/README.md

 # HexExplorer

-Move the Sliders, see the colour, read the Hexadecimal representation.
+Move the sliders, see the colours, read the hexadecimal representation.

 ## License